-Foreign students must be enrolled full-time throughout their course of studies in order to maintain legal immigration status.
-Domestic students are not required to maintain full-time status, but they must register for at least one credit each semester.
-However, only full-time students are eligible for financial assistance.
-Full time status may also be needed for on campus living.
+Foreign students must be enrolled full-time throughout their course of studies in order to maintain legal immigration status.2 Domestic students are not required to maintain full-time status, but they must register for at least one credit each semester.
+However, students receiving financial assistance are required to maintain full-time status.
+Full time status may also be needed for on-campus housing.

-An M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than the required 9 credits.
-To obtain full-time certification, the student must be registered for the amount of credits that is sufficient to satisfy the graduation requirements.
-In this case, the certification is not automatic - the student has to submit a petition for an "underload" to the Graduate Secretary.
+Via petition, an M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than the required 9 credits.
+To obtain this full-time certification, the student must be registered for the amount of credits (and courses) sufficient to satisfy the graduation requirements.
+Note that the certification is not automatic - the student has to submit a petition for an "underload" to the Graduate Secretary.

 Note: Such an underload has a pitfall, which can seriously affect foreign students.
 The student must graduate at the end of the semester in which an underload is granted.
 Otherwise, there could be a violation of the legal immigration status.
 Thus, underload should be selected prudently.